A Hypothesis for a Membrane Theory of Gravity

 The energy required to create an electron is much less than the energy required to create a positron, and the same relationship applies to all other types of matter and their antimatter partners.
 If our universe was created by a collision of branes which transferred kinetic energy directly to each brane, and 5 percent of that energy was transferred directly to the virtual strings within our brane, then the ratio of matter to antimatter during the splash should be directly proportional to the amount of energy required to create that matter and antimatter.
 If the collision imparted its energy directly to the virtual strings, it should do so according to the laws of physics and not break down like the big bang model.
 After the splash, when matter condenses out, the splash behaves exactly as the big bang model does, with the same ratios of elements created.
 Observation supports this.
 The elements created in the big splash are directly proportional to the amount of energy it takes to create them, supporting this theory of brane gravity.

 Because our universe could have been created at such a large size (possibly hundreds of millions to billions of light-years across), the quarks and electrons created in the collision may have condensed almost instantly (or at least much more rapidly.)
 This would mean that the cosmic background radiation may not have been created 380,000 years after the big splash as is currently thought.
-Instead, the CBR could have been created very shortly after the splash (possibly within seconds) and much more rapidly than the standard model predicts.
+Instead, the CBR could have been created very shortly after the splash (possibly within moments) and much more rapidly than the standard model predicts.
 Our membrane appeared to contract to this size after the collision that created it, then appeared to expand from this larger size.
 There was no singularity, and the laws of physics never broke down.
 Our universe would have rapidly cooled and coalesced from hot quarks and electrons into hydrogen and helium atoms due to the relatively large size of the early universe.
 This would mean that when we look at the CBR, we could be looking almost directly at an image of the creation of the universe itself.
-According to the WMAP science team, our universe is at least 156 billion light-years in diameter after 13.7 billion years of expansion.
+According to the WMAP science team, our observable universe is roughly 93 billion light-years in diameter after 13.75 billion years of expansion.

 Another recent piece of evidence in favor of membrane gravity is the Hubble Space Telescope study of 2003 by quantum gravity physicists.
 They found that the universe is not as “pixilated” as it should appear if spacetime were pixilated at the Planck length of 10-35m (the smallest anything can be according to string theory, as well as the length of a single string).
 Quantum gravity physicists believe that photons traveling through our universe would move from “pixel to pixel” of Planck length segments as they travel.6 Images of objects that are farther away should appear pixilated compared to nearby objects as more distant photons travel through more segments of space.
 However, these results were not found.
 Photos of both nearby and distant objects appeared equally clear.
 Instead of casting doubt on the Planck length or other solid physics, it is further support for membrane gravity that photons are not traveling through “pixilated” space.
 Rather they are traveling through a perfectly smooth membrane, which would not blur photons in the least.

 We need to move from a particle-based view of our universe to a membrane and string-based view.
 Researchers are having trouble figuring out dark matter, dark energy, and many other recent discoveries because they view our universe as a collection of particles within a vacuum with “nothing” beyond the edge of our universe.
 Even M-Theory currently suffers from this view as it still does not see our membrane as the source of gravity, with each string currently behaving like a particle in standard physics.
 The closed-loop graviton string is what is holding M-Theory back from becoming a complete theory of physics.
-The picture of our universe becomes so much clearer when we realize that we live within a fluid-like membrane that is the source of our gravitational force.
+The picture of our universe becomes so much more clear when we realize that we live within a fluid-like membrane that is the source of our gravitational force.
 Because of this, all matter and energy are simply vibrating strings, formed from and connected to our membrane, that travel through our brane and whose vibrations generate all the forces of nature that we observe.

 Additionally, inflationary models of the big bang had been under tighter scrutiny in recent years as results from WMAP were analyzed, and the results did not quite match predictions.
-This was a very difficult feat, considering there were so many different predictions.
+This was a very difficult feat, considering there were so many different inflationary predictions.
 The inflationary models have many problems, one of which is quite similar to complaints about the first five string theories before they were unified.
-There were so many different inflationary approaches, with such a wide range of predictions that it has been suggested inflation could never be disproved by observation!7 Here is another problem with inflationary models: What caused the inflation and the “bang” in the first place?
+There were so many different inflationary approaches, with such a wide range of predictions that it has been suggested that inflation could never be disproved by observation!7 Here is another problem with inflationary models: What caused the inflation and the “bang” in the first place?
 This question can never be answered with current models, which is very frustrating to say the least.
 Some physicists seem not to mind being unknowledgeable of what event actually triggered our universe’s creation and expansion.
 However, it seems vital for any comprehensive theory of our universe to be able to predict how our universe began and how it will end.
+Well, and everything in-between.

-In a Science magazine article by Adrian Cho, the latest finding by Christoph Adami, of the California Institute of Technology in Pasadena and the Keck Graduate Institute in Claremont, that quantum entanglement is linked to gravity could be one of the strongest pieces of evidence yet for membrane gravity.8 If two particles such as electrons are entangled, an observer could manipulate the observation of one of the particles, and cause it to spin up.
+In a Science magazine article by Adrian Cho, the finding by Christoph Adami, of the California Institute of Technology in Pasadena and the Keck Graduate Institute in Claremont, that quantum entanglement is linked to gravity could be one of the strongest pieces of evidence yet for membrane gravity.8 If two particles such as electrons are entangled, an observer could manipulate the observation of one of the particles, and cause it to spin up.
 (Electrons have two types of spin: one called “up” and the other, “down.”)
 When the particle spins up, they would instantly know that the other entangled particle’s spin is down, no matter how far away it is.
-This interaction makes sense with membrane gravity, because all matter and energy in our universe are connected to our brane.
+This interaction makes sense with membrane gravity, because all strings of matter and energy in our universe are made from our brane.
 The strings are physically connected to the brane, and their gravitational vibrations curve our brane.
 Quantum information could only be transmitted or linked if the particles themselves were connected or linked in some way, as they would be through our brane.
 All matter in our universeand even light itself, which vibrates in only two gravity dimensions and one higher dimensionis moving through our brane, constantly in contact with it, and curving it in two gravity dimensions.
 No other theory can yet account for why quantum entanglement would be linked to gravity, including M-Theory where gravity is not linked to anything and passes right through our brane as if it were not even there.

 A membrane theory of gravity could also explain why E=MC2.
 As a string of matter vibrates, it curves our membrane in three dimensions.
 However, when a string of matter is converted into energy, the string will only vibrate in two of the three gravity dimensions, transferring the energy from the one gravity dimension removed into the two remaining gravity dimensions that travel at the speed of light, conserving the string’s energy.
 Therefore, the string’s energy remains constant as it vibrates in fewer gravity dimensions.
 E=MC2 simply illustrates the conservation of energy as the vibrations of a string in three gravity dimensions are transferred into the vibrations of a string in only two gravity dimensions that travel at the speed of light as matter is converted into light.